YanickT/astonomische-methoden/README.md

 # Astonomische Methoden (astronomical methods)

+THE NETWORK DOES AT THE MOMENT NOT WORK

 This project was created as part of the lecture 'Astronomische Methoden'.
 The aim is to develop a simple neural network which predicts the redshift from the given bands.